Ex-NFL receiver Caldwell shot, killed

-Former NFL wide receiver Reche Caldwell was shot and killed on Saturday in Tampa, Fla.
+Former NFL wide receiver Donald "Reche" Caldwell was shot and killed on Saturday in Tampa, Fla.
 He was 41.
 His mother, Deborah Caldwell, confirmed his death to TMZ on Sunday.
 The outlet reported Caldwell was shot by assailants who jumped out of bushes in an attempted robbery.

 "He was a good person who smiled all of the time," his mother told TMZ.
 "He tried to help everyone he could.
 He was the type of guy who would take his shirt off his back and give it to you."
 Caldwell played collegiately at Florida for coach Steve Spurrier from 1998-2001 and posted 141 career receptions for 2,088 yards and 18 touchdowns.

-The San Diego Chargers selected him in the second round of the 2002 NFL Draft, and he played 47 games in four seasons there, followed by a season each with the New England Patriots and Washington Redskins.
-He had 152 career receptions for 1,851 yards and 11 touchdowns.
+"We are deeply saddened by the loss of former Gator WR Reche Caldwell," Florida said in its statement on Twitter.
+"Our thoughts and prayers are with him and his family."
+Former New England teammate Ben Watson, a tight end, remembered Caldwell fondly on Twitter:

+"Always kept us laughing and light hearted.
+Always had the biggest smile.
+Always had the greatest stories.
+Sad to hear about the passing of my teammate Reche Caldwell.
+May the Lord comfort his family during this time."
+Brady posted two photos of Caldwell on his Instagram account.
+One says "RIP" while displaying Caldwell in his Chargers' uniform, and the other shows the two sharing a hug in their Patriots' uniforms with the caption "All love RIP" with a heart.

 Legal troubles followed after Caldwell's career.
-In 2014, he was arrested for drug possession and intent to distribute and sentenced to prison, and in 2016, he was charged with conspiracy to commit healthcare fraud and pleaded guilty.
+In 2014, he was arrested for drug possession and intent to distribute and sentenced to prison, and in 2016, he was charged with conspiracy to commit healthcare fraud and pleaded guilty. --Field Level Media

 - READ MORE ON: